RossKnight/remarkable-dolphin-2a75b/src/pages/about.md

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Ross Knight ;-)</cite>

-This blog is not about self promotion, nor about
+This blog is not about self promotion, nor about religioulsyl recording my

 *Thank You for reading!*